 When most Christians think of Lent, they think of fasting.
 It's the most widely known practice associated with this holy season.
 But we must be careful to fast with the right intentions and not fall into self-serving measures.

 It's easy for our Lenten fast to become extensions of our New Year's resolutions.
 We give up snacking or sweets in a two-for-one effort to honor God and emerge at Easter as a healthier person.
 And while fasting from junk food is not intrinsically wrong, our intention behind our fast is what matters.
-Let's take a look at the Church's general guidelines on how to fast during Lent.
+To guide us in this sacrifice, the Church provides us with general guidelines on how and when to fast during Lent.

 The Church guides us on which days we should fast during Lent and the foods we ought to abstain from.
 According to the United States Conference of Catholic Bishops, Catholics are called to abstain from eating meat during Lent on